intmus/inttheory22-23/_10-intro-part-writing/a1-voiceleadingerrors.md

 #### Spacing

-Spacing is a relatively straightfoward idea, but it took the class quite a few tries to come up with working definitions based on the examples.
-The final conclusions were:
+Spacing is a relatively straightfoward idea, but it can be difficult to create the working definitions based on the examples.
+Your final conclusions should be:
 - The bass *can* be as far from the tenor as needed.
+- Between the soprano, alto, and tenor voices, adjacent voices cannot be more than an octave apart.
+Meaning that the:
   - Tenor and alto *cannot* have more than an octave between them.
   - Soprano and alto *cannot* have more than an octave between them.
 - Tenor and soprano *can* have more than an octave between them.
   - When the tenor and soprano are within an octave of each other, we call this a *closed voicing*.
   - When the tenor and soprano are more than an octave apart, we call this an *open voicing*.

 In general, a good voicing will mimic the overtone series on which our harmony is created.
-This details of this concept are discussed in Unit 8, but a general rule of good voicing is to allow wider intervals between lower voices and narrower intervals between high voices.
+This details of this concept are discussed in Unit 11, but a general rule of good voicing is to use wider intervals between lower voices and narrower intervals between high voices.

 #### Range